Research

 Theology as World-Building: I am working on an interdisciplinary project that uses theories of subcreation to articulate theology as a discourse of performative utterances that engage in the practice of building ‘imaginary’ worlds.

-Long-Term Project:
+Long-Term Interests:

 Recent & Forthcoming Publications